tetra-framework/tetra/docs/helpers.md

 ```

 This is all you need to get a simple loading indicator working, for within an element.

+!!! note
+    Have a look at the adjacent sibling combinator (+) for the activated spinner.
+This CSS ruls make sure you can put your spinner **inside** the element that does the AJAX call, or place it next to it.

+    Beware that if you just use `.tetra-request .spinner-border` you select all child elements below too - so if the `tetra-request` event fires in any parent component, **all** spinners of all its childs will be visible, which is mostly not what you'll want.
+So write your CSS wisely.

 ### `tx-indicator` attribute